Meet the Advisors

-Minqing Wang earned her master’s degree in education from the Harvard Graduate School of Education, with focuses on linguistics, developmental psychology, and international education.
+Minqing Wang earned her master’s degree in education from Harvard University, with focuses on linguistics, developmental psychology, and international education.
 Prior to joining NYU Shanghai, she served as a student counselor at Harvard University’s Summer School, providing academic and personal development counseling for first-year undergraduate and high school students.
-Minqing was also a Learning Resource Instructor at Hult International Business School in Boston, conducting one-on-one tutoring sessions and workshops on academic study strategies.
+Minqing was also a Learning Resource Instructor at Hult International Business School in Boston, teaching Business English classes as well as conducting workshops and tutoring sessions on academic study strategies.